shriyachandan/shriyachandan/README.md

 -  ### Hola, I'm Shriya Chandan! 👋
-  I am a Information Technology Student persuing B. Tech from Techno Main SaltLake.
+  I am an Information Technology Student persuing B. Tech from Techno Main SaltLake.
  - I started programming when I was in 1st year of college and fall in love with it.
 I wish to work in a good product based company.My intrest lies in  Web Development.
  - I want to explore many other technologies too.